faranjit/meditory/README.md

 ### Detail
 It displays some information about the selected meditation or story.
 Background of this activity is changing according to background url of meditation or story item.
 And there is a media player.
 When you hit the play button a relaxing ocean sound will be playing.

+Each feature has 3 main packages
+* Presentation: For ui classes.
+* Domain: Contains repository and usecases which bridge between ui and data source.
+* Data: Contains data sources.
+Data can be taken from remote or local data sources.

 ## Running
 * Open the project in Android Studio
 * Hit the Run button